DepriFromEarth/dodsfig/.github/README.md

 * **Out-of-the-box.** All overrides configurations are ready, now you don't need to create overrides folder for yourself.
 Every overrides are stored inside dodsfig-config folder.

 ## Recommended Launch Options
-> Text that is a quote-novid -nojoy -nohltv -particles 1 -noquicktime
+> -novid -nojoy -nohltv -particles 1 -noquicktime

 ## Commands to worry about